Student Health and Well-Being Eating Disorders Program

 If you feel a friend may have an eating disorder, here are some helpful suggestions:

-Prepare yourself with reliable information.
+- Talk about your concerns with a professional first: Prepare yourself with reliable information.
 Learn about eating disorders and find out what resources are available on campus and in the community.